lsst-tstn/tstn-010/index.rst

 Documented below are the details for each step include which repos should be used for the different aspects of development and the level of testing/review required at each stage.
-The note is built upon a sample use-case which was encountered early on in the commissioning phase of the AuxTel, where a user wants to derive a high-level piece of functionality which requires new additions to code at multiple levels to implement as a final production script.
+The note is built upon a sample use-case which was encountered early on in the commissioning phase of the Auxiliary Telescope, where a user wants to derive a high-level piece of functionality which requires new additions to code at multiple levels to implement as a final production script.
 In short, the use-case is:

     - Slew to a target